aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/02-canvasbasics.md

 ## Canvas API

 ### Style

+#### Basic style

 - `ctx.fillStyle` : gets/sets the fill color for fill operations
 - `ctx.strokeStyle` : sets the color of outlining shapes on the canvas.
 Accepts a color property.
 - `ctx.font` : the font style for text creation methods.
 Set this to a string
 - `ctx.lineWidth` : sets the line width of the pen, the thickness of it.
 Accepts a number value.
+- `ctx.globalAlpha`: sets the global opacity for all drawing methods.
+Accepts a value from 0 to 1.
 ```javascript
 ctx.font = "30px Comic Sans MS";
 ctx.fillStyle = "red";